gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ```

 A difference between Go's and Gleam's anonymous functions is that in Go they
-create a new local scope but inherit the surrounding scope, in Gleam they close
-over the local scope, aka create a copy and inherit all variables in the scope.
-This means that in Gleam you can shadow local variables within anonymous functions
-but you cannot influence the variable bindings in the outer scope.
-In Go you can
-actually change the values in the outer scope, even if that scope has been returned.
+create a new local scope but inherit the surrounding scope, allowing you to mutate variables in that scope.
+In Gleam you can shadow local variables within anonymous functions but you cannot influence the variable bindings in the outer scope.
+In Go you can actually change the values in the outer scope, even if that scope has been returned.

 The only difference between module functions and anonymous functions in Gleam
 is that module functions heads may also feature argument labels, like so: